Child Disability Payment decision making guide

 In any other case where the review reveals a decrease this change should take effect from the date of the determination (CDP regs, reg.
 29(1)(b)(ii)).

-In a situation where the individual tells us that there are clear reasons why a later date would be more fair for a reduced award to commence from, you should consider whether it would be unjust not to se a later start date for their decrease in entitlement (CDP regs, reg.
+In a situation where the individual tells us that there are clear reasons why a later date would be more fair for a reduced award to commence from, you should consider whether it would be unjust not to set a later start date for their decrease in entitlement (CDP regs, reg.
 29(2).

 If you’ve established that it would be unjust not to set a later date, you should refer to the section 'If the decrease should have been reported sooner' for a change resulting in decreased entitlement or ceased entitlement for more detail on when these changes will take effect.